Can you get the recommended vitamins and minerals in a whole foods plant-based diet?

 Vitamin B Complex

-The Vitamin B Complex family comprises the 8 B vitamins, each of which is responsible for a different function in the body:
+The Vitamin B Complex family comprises the 8 B vitamins, each of which is responsible for different functions in the body:

 - Vitamin B1 – Thiamine